Financial reporting for licensees

 The first reporting year under the MFR Regulation is 2019.
 The ‘annual reporting day’ for all licensees was set as 31 December 2019.
-You may change your annual reporting day on application to the QBCC for the 2020 calendar year.
+You may change your annual reporting day on application to the QBCC for subsequent years.

 A reminder will be sent out 40 business days prior to your next annual reporting day.

 The QBCC has powers to impose penalties and licence conditions for failure to lodge annual financial information.
 The QBCC will generally adopt a number of cascading actions before a licence is cancelled due to annual reporting not being submitted.
-Details of these actions are listed under FAQ “What will happen if I didn’t submit my annual reporting by 31 December 2019?”
+Details of these actions are listed under the above FAQ "What will happen if I don't submit my annual reporting by the required reporting day?"

 You only need to provide an annual report if you hold a contractor licence under the QBCC Act.
 See Annual Reporting for more information.

 The QBCC's goal is to see you get paid in full and on time for the work you do.
 Annual reporting requirements have been introduced to ensure every building contractor in Queensland has a strong and financially sustainable business with an appropriate level of working capital.
 These new laws require licensees who hold a contractor-grade licence to provide annual financial information each year.